5gasp/5gasp-website/website/_project-workpackages/wp3.md

 ### Objectives:

-This WP will prepare the distributed Infrastructure and Experimentation environment, facing the experimenter.
-The tasks in this WP will implement the tools and middleware that adapt the NetApps requirements in actions for the orchestration services as well as implement uniform standardized APIs for experiment requests.
-This WP will make available an operational NFV MANO stack, supporting the experimentation platform and integrated with the experimenter-facing tools and services.
-Finally, this WP will integrate the distributed 5G/NFV experimentation facilities with the developed experimentation services, in order to address the requirements and architecture defined in WP2.

-Specifically, WP3 will:
 - Implement and deliver the 5GASP unified 5G/NFV experimentation services and infrastructure as an open source reference implementation.
 - Support and Implement the DevOps paradigm for the NetApps experimentation process.